Response to Intervention

 Vermont Family Network (VFN) works with the Vermont Agency of Education to bring families information about Response to Intervention (RtI) and its potential benefits for children and schools.
 RtI is a general education process of instruction, assessment, and intervention that holds great promise for more effectively and efficiently addressing the needs of all learners in our schools.
 Through early identification of students at risk, RtI can increase student success and decrease the number of students identified with specific learning disabilities in need of special education.
 In Vermont, RtI is currently being implemented in an increasing number of schools.
 The guide provides information for parents about RtI, with specific examples of how Response to Intervention is being implemented in Vermont.

 NOTE: Response to Intervention: A Guide for Parents was funded by the Vermont Agency of Education, State Personnel Preparation Grant (CFDA 84.323A), U. S. Department of Education, Office of Special Education Programs.
 The opinions expressed in this publication are those of the Vermont Family Network and the Vermont Agency of Education and do not necessarily reflect the views of the U. S. Department of Education.
 A printable version of the printed guide is available for download here.
 This work may be reproduced and distributed freely.
+The contents of the booklet appear below:

 Response to Intervention (RtI) is a general education process of instruction, assessment, and intervention that holds great promise for more effectively and efficiently addressing the needs of all learners in our schools.
 Through early identification of students at risk, RtI can increase student success and decrease the number of students identified with specific learning disabilities in need of special education.
 In Vermont, Response to Intervention is currently being implemented in an increasing number of schools, primarily at the elementary and middle school levels.